The History and Culture of Colour

 About the course

-Focusing on specific colours, you will explore their histories and examine the impact these colours have had, and continue to have, on the cultures of their origins and the world as a whole.
+Focusing on specific colours, you will explore their histories and examine the impact these colours have had, and continue to have, on the cultures of their origins, and the world as a whole.
+Through gallery-based teaching, you will trace the effects of colour on culture and society throughout history and into the present day.

 Any essential or recommended reading will be shared by the course teacher once the course is confirmed to run.